Aspen Vincent: Acting career

-Aspen also toured with the cast of Dirty Dancing in America with her husband Tony, and would later be a swing in the Broadway production of American Idiot, a show featuring songs of the popular band Green Day and Tony in one of the main roles.
+Aspen also toured with the cast of Dirty Dancing in America, and would later be a swing in the Broadway production of American Idiot, a show featuring songs of the popular band Green Day.
 Afterwards, she starred in the 2011 staging of Sleeping Beauty Wakes at both the McCarter Theatre in Princeton, New Jersey, and the La Jolla Playhouse in San Diego, California.

+Personal life

-Aspen and Tony have two children, a daughter born in 2012 and a son born in 2018.
+Aspen was married to Tony Vincent from 2008-2020, and they have two children: a daughter born in 2012 and a son born in 2018.
 They are divorced as of 2020 and both living in Nashville, Tennessee.